Updated: Mar 14

 First aid kits are not typically at the top of peoples list when considering sustainability as there has previously been little to no sustainable alternatives.
 However, it is time to question why humans put plastic on wounds, rather than a natural fibre like wool.
 Plastic is not conducive to healing wounds as it has little breathability, and it certainly doesn’t help the world once discarded.

-WoolAid bandages are adhesive bandages made from 100% merino wool, and are plastic and latex free.
+WoolAid bandages are adhesive bandages made from merino wool.
 The fabric of our bandages biodegrades within four to five months.
 Wool is known to release nutrients back into the soil as it biodegrades.
 And for wound healing, wool is a highly breathable natural fibre.

 WoolAid bandages are now available for purchase at select retailers both in-store and online, and will be available at Torpedo7 in August.
 You can find a full list of our stockists here.